Niigh/Niigh/README.md

     WELCOME !
 </h1>

-Developed a few public (and private) projects, most of them are web app using React and API (mostly working with Bungie API).
+Developed a few public (and private) projects, most of them are web app using React and API.
 I always like to learn and discover new things and tech.

-Learn some new languages from time to time but as everyone now `A jack of all trades is a master of none`, so I tend to improve on what I already know (Software developpement and web applications).
+Learn some new languages from time to time but as everyone now `A jack of all trades is a master of none`, so I tend to improve on what I already know.

 <h2 align="center">
     <b>SOCIALS</b>